 - I identify the type of coverage I need for my trip based on all the points mentioned above.
 For example: I need emergency medical of at least $100,000; Evacuation; I need it to cover me in Italy, Morocco, Tunisia; I want to pay $0 copayment and I want it to be primary coverage. (among other details)

 - I calculate the total overall trip expenses if I want the insurance to cover for any unexpected cancellation.
 During my round the world I’ve chosen to skip this step since I’m doing things on the go, so I don’t have a big amount of money in risk of cancellation.

 - I research for the best travel insurance.
 Really popular among backpackers is World Nomads.
 I like them because they are really good, easy to submit claims, have a very extensive coverage for residents of over 150 countries, and their covered countries (to travel to) is also very extensive.
 That being said, they are not the cheapest but they are still affordable.
+(Below I’ve included a widget to get a quick quote from World Nomads and see if their price is right for you.)
 For other plans I tend to use SquareMouth’s comparison site, where you just put some basic information and it will show you dozens of policies that apply to you.
 I’ve found this site super convenient to compare side-by-side different policies.
 The buying process is extremely quick and smooth too.

 And voila… I’m insured!

 Ok, not that I’m saying you should travel uninsured, but it is possible you could already be fully or partially insured and not know about it.
 Some credit cards, like American Express, or certain health insurance providers could offer some coverage while abroad.
 Just read the small print or contact them to see what and how much is covered, if they do.
 Should you have some coverage, all you need to do is complement what you’re lacking with additional travel insurance.